6 Ways a CRM Can Help Your Small Business Grow

 6. Enhance your customer experience

-Merely satisfying your customers with your product or service is no longer enough.
-You must delight them at every touchpoint and build a positive customer experience.
+Merely satisfying customers is not enough — you must delight them at every touchpoint and craft a great customer experience.

 In Closing

-A Sales CRM for small businesses is a vast source of actionable business intelligence.
-Once you learn how to read and analyze CRM data, the growth potential for your business will increase exponentially.
-Good luck!
+A Sales CRM provides actionable business intelligence — once you learn to read and analyze CRM data, your growth potential multiplies.

 Author Bio

 Martin Gessner is the Founder of Focus on Force.
-He has spent over 10 years working in various Salesforce roles, including business analyst, project manager, consultant, and solutions architect.
+He’s spent over a decade in Salesforce roles and authored "The Salesforce Career Playbook."
+Follow him on LinkedIn.